Menu Close

 1.1 Headline Inflation (Year-on-Year)- National Level

-The headline inflation in December increased to 3.37 percent.
+The headline inflation in January increased to 5.76 percent.
 This increase was mainly driven by increase in both the Food and Non-food indices.
-The average inflation from January 2025 to December 2025 is 3.50 percent

 1.2 Headline Inflation (Month-on-Month) National Level